rodolfoholy/web-luma-playwright/README.md

 -----------------------

 *	Robot Framework: Robot Framework is an open-source generic automation framework.
 It can be used for test automation (Web, Mobile, and API) and robotic process automation (RPA).
+*	Playwright: Playwright is an open-source automation library developed by Microsoft for testing web applications.
+It enables reliable end-to-end testing and supports multiple browsers, including Chrome, Firefox, and Safari, through a single API.
+*	Allure Report: Allure Report is an open-source framework designed for test reporting, providing clear and concise visualization of test execution results.
+It supports various testing frameworks and languages, enhancing reports with logs, screenshots, and timelines to aid in debugging and test analysis.
 *	Python 3: The programming language used in the tests.
 * Node.js is an open-source, cross-platform JavaScript runtime environment that allows developers to execute JavaScript code server-side.
 It is built on Chrome's V8 JavaScript engine and is designed to build scalable network applications efficiently.

 Setting Up the Test Automation Environment
 ------------------------------------------------------------